johnhw/differentiable_sorting/README.md

             return x
 ```

-The rest of the code is simply computing the `l, r, l_inv, r_inv` matrices.
+The rest of the code is simply computing the `l, r, l_inv, r_inv` matrices, which are fixed for a given `n`.